Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 #10 Gdansk

-I’ve been to Gdansk again a few times in 2022, and I rediscovered some great locations there!
-For example, I went to the site of the old Gdansk shipyard for the first time – and it was so exciting, I hope to go again in the spring or summer.
-Then the huge crane is also open, from which you have a really good view over the city.
+I’ve been to Gdansk a few times and rediscovered some great locations there.
+For example, it was my first time on the site of the old Gdansk shipyard – and it was so exciting!
+I hope to go there again in the spring or summer.
+That’s when the huge crane is open, from where you have a really good view over the city.

 #11 Palma de Mallorca